petervw-qa/TDL-Project/README.md

 ```

 ## Deployment

-If you want to deploy this project with an actual database, you will need to have your MySQL database working and currently running.
+If you want to deploy this project with an actual database, you will need to have your MySQL database working and currently running, however, you will not have to manually create your local SQL database.

-If you have changed your username and password from admin and root respectively, you will either need to use your bespoke details or reinstall to reset the username and password.
-When you have then logged in, run mySQL on your cmd and set up your databases and tables using the following commands tailored to this project:
+If you would like to do it manually: When you have then logged in, run mySQL on your cmd and set up your databases and tables using the following commands tailored to this project (if you have changed your username and password from admin and root respectively, you will either need to use your bespoke details or reinstall to reset the username and password):

 ```